behnoudshafizadeh/KERAS-COVID19/README.md

 ## pptx_file
 > my peresentation about this project contents such as model,Code,dataset,... is explained in this file.

-## covid-colab.ipynb
+## code
->  this file is prepared for runing code in google colab,before running code,,you must set the correct path in code file that is showed below:
+>  `covid-colab.ipynb` is prepared for runing code in google colab,before running code,,you must set the correct path in code file that is showed below:

 ```
 #dataset path